Smallscript-Corp/vscode-afm-scm/README.md

 ## Initialize a new repo

 ![Init a repo](images/init.gif)
-__TODO__: update gif for fossil
+__TODO__: update gif for afm

-  * Just click the Fossil icon from the source control title area
+  * Just click the Afm icon from the source control title area
     * Follow prompts

 ## Update to a branch/tag